celestiaorg/celestia-app/docs/architecture/ADR-002-QGB-ValSet.md

 ```

 #### ValSetConfirm
 `MsgValsetConfirm` is the message sent by the validators when they wish to submit their signatures over the validator set at a given block height.
-A validator must first call `SetOrchestratorAddress` to set their Ethereum address to be used for signing.
+A validator must first call `SetOrchestratorAddress` to set their Ethereum's address to be used for signing.
 Then, using `EndBlocker()`, the protocol makes a `ValsetRequest`, the request is essentially a messaging mechanism to determine which block all validators should submit signatures over.
 Finally, validators sign the `validator set`, `powers`, and `Ethereum addresses` of the entire validator set at the height of a `Valset` and submit that signature with this message.

 If a sufficient number of validators (66% of voting power):
 - have set Ethereum addresses and,